Ian Stewart

 Teaching Interests

 My focus in terms of teaching is theoretical behaviour analysis.
-I currently teach 1st, 2nd and 3rd year undergraduates and contribute to the Masters in Applied Behaviour Analysis (ABA).
+I currently teach on all four years of the undergraduate programme as well as contributing to the Masters in Applied Behaviour Analysis (ABA).

 Expertise related to UN Sustainable Development Goals